My Story

 Personal style is a beautiful intersection of art, science, and psychology.
 Inspiration is everywhere, and I love helping my clients develop their own sartorial calling card.
 Whatever speaks to you, whatever you love, I promise you can find a way to incorporate it into your personal style in a way that is not only beautiful, but effective.

-• I’m a passionate baker and home cook, and I love experimenting with new recipes and flavors.
-I’m always down to throw a themed party!
+• I’m a passionate baker and home cook, and I love experimenting with new recipes and flavors from around the world.
+I love to throw themed parties with special menus.

 • My library card is one of my most prized possessions.
 I enjoy reading poetry, literary fiction, fairy tales, and personal development books.